zothedev/mariners-landing-page/README.md

 This project is my first experience creating a website with no template or starting code.

 The `desired-outcome.png` features dummy images and text but I chose to theme this website around my favorite baseball team.
-This is why the colors and positioning of some elements.
+This is why the colors and positioning of some elements are different than the reference image.
 The Odin Project makes it clear that I should not concern myself with making sure my website is pixel-perfect with the `desired-outcome.png` image.

 ## Skills Demonstrated:

 In this project, I demonstrated my understanding of HTML, CSS, Structuring files within a website, and Git.

-A big challenge with this project was taking the CSS flexbox knowledge from previous Odin Project lessons into play.
+A big challenge with this project was putting my CSS flexbox knowledge from previous Odin Project lessons into play.
 While I did work on flexbox exercises, creating a full website using flexbox for the first time is a whole different beast.
 I do feel very good with flexbox now!
 However there is certainly more room to grow.

 Additionally, I tried very hard to commit early and commit often using Git.
 I know that keeping good Git habits will only strengthen my developing and collaborating skills.

 ## Image Credit

-1. Hero Image
+1. Hero Image\
 Title: Seattle Mariners.JPG
 Author: Galaksiafervojo
 Source: "Own Work" https://commons.wikimedia.org/wiki/File:Seattle_Mariners.JPG